 Methadone relieves withdrawal symptoms and helps with detox.
 It is also used as a long-term maintenance medicine for opioid dependence.
 After a period of maintenance, the dose may be decreased slowly over a long time.
 This helps reduce the intensity of withdrawal symptoms.
 Some people stay on methadone for years.

 Buprenorphine (Subutex) treats withdrawal from opiates, and it can shorten the length of detox.
 It may also be used for long-term maintenance, like methadone.
-Buprenorphine may be combined with Naloxone (Bunavail, Suboxone, Zubsolv), which helps prevent dependence and misuse.
+Buprenorphine is often combined with Naloxone (Bunavail, Suboxone, Zubsolv), which helps prevent dependence and misuse.

-Clonidine is used to help reduce anxiety, agitation, muscle aches, sweating, runny nose, and cramping.
+Clonidine is used to help reduce anxiety, agitation, muscle aches, sweating, runny nose, and cramping that are due to withdrawal.
 It does not help reduce cravings.

 Other medicines can: